The tyranny of testing over design

 Some possible reasons why endless pagination did not work at Etsy have been explored on an interesting post called Why did infinite scroll fail at Etsy?
 My personal opinion is that standard pagination is just lazy design based on a page model that does not have any reason to exist nowadays, and companies have not yet come up with enough valid alternatives; for example, incremental scrolling can be triggered by a mouse click and still offer the advantages of standard pagination, while paving the way to a new paradigm.
 But that’s a long discussion.

 Usability testing poses similar issues that were not described in this article, especially when carried out by inexperienced testers.
-And in several situations I could see it in action: the tyranny of usability testing against design.
+Generally speaking, usability testing is mostly valid to detect significant usability problems, and should not be used to fine-tune design solutions.
+Many times I could see this take place in front of my eyes: the tyranny of usability testing against design.

 I mentioned Google and Apple in my post.
-It’s surprising how many people still believe that these companies design impeccable user friendly interfaces.
+It’s surprising how many people still believe that these companies design impeccably usable user interfaces.